 60% of searches are done via mobile.
 So, it is strongly recommended to use a mobile optimisation strategy.
 People search less and less via the desktop.
 Therefore, the mobile optimisation of your website is becoming increasingly important in order to obtain a good rating in Google.

-Google is now emphasising mobile indexing: "Since the majority of web users google on their mobile device, indexing will primarily use the mobile version of a page.
+Google is now emphasising mobile indexing: “Since the majority of web users google on their mobile device, the indexation will primarily use the mobile version of a page.
 We are not creating a separate mobile-first index.
-We will continue to use only one index" says Google.
+We will continue to use only one index” says Google.
 So, mobile optimisation is an absolute must on your SEO checklist!

-Do: Video is the future
+Do: video is the future

 - video titles and descriptions;